 Step 3 - Rollover your existing super

-Finally, to avoid paying multiple administration fees you should rollover your existing super, held in other funds, to your new Industry SuperFund.
+Finally, to avoid paying multiple administration fees you may consider rolling over your existing super, held in other funds, to your new Industry SuperFund.

-But first you should check: some funds can bite you with nasty exit fees and that you won’t lose any insurance benefits before you leave your old fund.
+But first, ensure that you won’t lose any insurance cover before you leave your old fund.